We Know How Much You Love Them, And We Share Your Love.

-For All Student Rules & Information, Please Read Student Handbook.
+For All Student Rules And Information, Please Read Student Handbook.

 Gifts of Love

 We all love gifts, and we know your children do too.
 Why not surprise them with some mail?

-Parents send all types of gifts, such as: flowers, handwritten letters, snacks & sweets, gift baskets, gift cards & money… and if you really want to make an impression, some parents even have cake for the whole campus to celebrate a birthday (hint)!
+Parents send all types of gifts, such as: flowers, handwritten letters, snacks & sweets, gift baskets, and gift cards & money.

 Here's Where to Mail Your Surprise: